MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-members-list.md

 - Microsoft Entra ID P1 or P2 license for each administrative unit administrator
 - Microsoft Entra ID Free licenses for administrative unit members
-- Azure AD PowerShell module when using PowerShell
+- Microsoft Graph PowerShell SDK installed when using PowerShell
-- AzureADPreview module when using PowerShell for devices
 - Admin consent when using Graph explorer for Microsoft Graph API

 For more information, see [Prerequisites to use PowerShell or Graph Explorer](prerequisites.md).